|

 GRANDMASTER MOO YONG LEE

-A partial list of Grandmaster Lee's achievements in Taekwondo
+A partial list of Grandmaster Moo Yong Lee's achievements includes:

 • President, United States Taekwondo Instructors' Union